gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-01/index.md

 * `alb` **[BREAKING CHANGE]**

-* The ALB requires all listeners to have a "default action" that defines what to do for a request that doesn't match any listener rule.
-In the past, the only supported action was to forward requests to a target group, so we used to forward to an empty "black hole" target group, resulting in a 503.
-The ALB now supports fixed responses, so we've updated the default action of the `alb` module to return a blank 404 page, which is a more appropriate status code.
+* The ALB requires all listeners to have a &quot;default action&quot; that defines what to do for a request that doesn&apos;t match any listener rule.
+In the past, the only supported action was to forward requests to a target group, so we used to forward to an empty &quot;black hole&quot; target group, resulting in a 503.
+The ALB now supports fixed responses, so we&apos;ve updated the default action of the `alb` module to return a blank 404 page, which is a more appropriate status code.

 For most teams, the new 404 behavior is better, so no code changes will be necessary.
 However, if you wish to override this 404 behavior, you have two options: